hantsy/micronaut-sandbox/docs/intro/what.md

 # What is Micronaut?

-As described in [Micronaut homepage](https://www.micronaut.io),  Micronaut is:
+In the homepage of [Micronaut](https://www.micronaut.io), it describes Micronaut is:

 > A modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.